Huotes/CommitMaker/README.md

 When Chuck Norris was a baby, he didn't suck his mother's breast.
 His mother served him whiskey, straight out of the bottle.

 Chuck Norris can set ants on fire with a magnifying glass.
 At night.

+How does a Programmer COok food ?
+In O(1)